trungvose/jira-clone-angular/README.md

 There are missing features from the live demo which should exist in a real product.
 All of them will be finished on Phase 2:

-### Proper backend API

-I built a very simple NestJS API to send a fixed data structure to the client.
-All of your interactivity with data will only be saved on the memory.
-If you refresh the page, it will be gone.
-Phase 2 will bring the application to live by saving the data into a database.

 ### Proper authentication system 🔐

 I am currently sending the same email and a random password to the server without any check to get the current user back.
 Phase 2 will also bring a proper authentication system.